open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-collector/UPGRADING.md

 ## 0.62 to 0.63

 The `kubernetesAttributes` preset now respects order of processors in logs, metrics and traces pipelines.
-This implicitly might break your pipelines if you relied on having the `k8sAttributes` processor rendered as first processor.
+This implicitly might break your pipelines if you relied on having the `k8sAttributes` processor rendered as the first processor but also explicitly listed it in the signal's pipeline somewhere else.

 ## 0.55.2 to 0.56